Mike's 15th Annual Winter Outlook

 THE HURRICANE SEASON

 There is not necessarily a correlation between the Atlantic hurricane season and the following winter's weather.
 However, a busy hurricane season usually is due to the pooling of very warm water throughout the Atlantic, often the North Atlantic.
 This can potentially have an effect on maintaining a negative NAO.
-This hurricane season was very quiet.
-However, I should note that this is similar to 2009-10, when we had a cold and rather snowy winter.
-Also, despite the lack of significant tropical activity, there are several critical areas of rather warm water (compared to “normal”) in the North Atlantic.
-Again, there’s not necessarily a correlation between the hurricane season and winter along the East Coast, but the pooling of very warm water in the north Atlantic could be a sign for more blocking to occur.
+There is a pool of rather warm water off the Northeast coast.
+There is not necessarily a correlation between the hurricane season and winter along the East Coast, but the pooling of very warm water in the north Atlantic could be a sign for more potential blocking to occur.

 ANALOG YEARS/CLIMATE MODELS